American Swedish Historical Museum

 The American Swedish Historical Museum is the oldest Swedish-American museum in the United States.
 It is located in Franklin Delano Roosevelt Park in South Philadelphia, on part of a historic 17th-century land grant originally provided by Queen Christina of Sweden to settlers of New Sweden.

 History

 During 1926, the Swedish-American committee of the Sesqui-Centennial International Exposition of 1926 was formed.
 Noted author and historian, Amandus Johnson was elected to be its president.
 From this activity grew a committee to plan ways to preserve the memory of the New Sweden colony which dated to 1638.
-The New Sweden Tricentennial Association was formed which commissioned and published Swedes In America, 1638–1938, a work of historical research which was edited by Adolph B. Benson and Naboth Hedin (New Haven, CT: Yale University Press.
-1938).
+The New Sweden Tricentennial Association was formed which commissioned and published Swedes In America, 1638–1938, a work of historical research which was edited by Adolph B. Benson and Naboth Hedin.